Chiggy-Playz/Templr/README.md

 A FastAPI web application for managing templates and data uploads with dynamic rendering capabilities.

+> **Note ⚠️ :** This project was completely vibe coded.
+I have no idea how it works, but it does work.
+Use at your own risk.
+And don't blame me for the code.

 ## Features

 - **Authentication System**: FastAPI-Users based authentication (no registration, admin creates users)